psycopg/psycopg/docs/api/cursors.rst

             for record in cursor:
                 ...

-        syntax will iterate on the records in the current recordset.
+        syntax will iterate on the records in the current result set.

     .. autoattribute:: row_factory